Key Takeaways:

 Understanding the causes of gum irritation.

 Gum irritation is common for denture wearers.
 But don't worry; there are ways to ease the discomfort.
-One of the primary causes of gum irritation is ill-fitting dentures.
+One of the primary causes of gum irritation is ill-fitting dentures, which can lead to significant denture related pain.

 When dentures don't fit properly, they can rub against your gums and cause sore spots or ulcers.
 It's essential to address the issue promptly to relieve these painful gum sores.